SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/timeseries.md

 The configuration affects the collection that stores measurement data.
 By enabling or disabling the property, the system switches collections in the background.
 This might lead to a situation where data resides in multiple collections.
-To prevent such situations, configure the property only at the beginning of tenant setup, ideally when no measurement data is stored yet.
+To prevent such situations, configure the property only at the beginning of a tenant setup, ideally when no measurement data is stored yet.
 Migration and seamless configuration will be part of future releases.

 {{< c8y-admon-info >}}